tsturtz/tsturtz/README.md

 - Java/Spring
 - SQL

-### Other programming languages, frameworks, etc. that I use/like, sorted by familiarity:
+### Other programming languages, frameworks, etc. that I use, sorted by familiarity:
 - Node
 - PHP and Laravel
 - Angular with a lot of experience in the old AngularJS